 13. A drawing of LSE’s founding meeting was featured in The Sketch in 1895

-LSE Library’s new exhibition, open 19 September-19 December 2015, looks at LSE’s foundation, people and vision.
+This drawing featured in LSE Library’s autumn 2015 exhibition which looked at LSE’s foundation, people and vision.
 Go behind the scenes at Foundations: LSE and the Science of Society.

 14. Lord Claus Moser appeared on Desert Island Discs in 1988